banchan86/BonVision_env_dev/docs/articles/stimuli-alternative.md

 )
 ```

-3) Use an `InputMapping` node to match the variables from the output of the `ExpressionTransform` node to the properties of the `CreateGratingTrial` node.
+3) Use an `InputMapping` node to match the variables from the output of the `ExpressionTransform` node to the properties of the `CreateGratingTrial` node (In the example workflow, because we have matched the variables the `InputMapping` node takes on the name of the variables being mapped).

 :::workflow
 ![Loading from CSV](../workflows/alternative-stimuli-csv-loading.bonsai)